Admissions to Kings International College

 A waiting list will be kept by the school and places offered as they arise using the above criteria.

-Our admission arrangements can be viewed on the Surrey County Council website using the following link - click here.
+Our admission arrangements can also be viewed on the Surrey County Council website using this link.

 • children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A child will be regarded as having been in state care outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
 The parent/carer will need to provide evidence to demonstrate that the child was in state care outside of England and left that care as a result of being adopted